ministryofjustice/opg-digi-deps-client/docs/CSS_POLICY.md

 - Reusable components should be designed as Twig templates or macros, so they can easily be updated in the future
 - CSS should use classes, rather than IDs, attributes or tag selectors
-- All custom CSS classes should be prefixed `app-`, to differentiate them from GOV.UK classes which are prefixed `govuk-`
+- All custom CSS classes should be prefixed `opg-`, to differentiate them from GOV.UK classes which are prefixed `govuk-`
 - [Block, Element, Modifier (BEM)][bem] CSS methodology should be used
 - Where suitable (e.g. typography, colours, spacing) [GOV.UK Sass variables][govuk-ds-variables] should be used